Gilles MOUTOT

 Career history

-• 1996-2004: high school philosophy teacher (1996-1999 / 2002-2004); assistant professor at Paul-Valéry Montpellier 3 University (1999-2002).
+• 1996–2004: High school philosophy teacher (1996–1999 / 2002–2004); Assistant Professor at Paul-Valéry Montpellier 3 University (1999–2002).

 Diploma

-• Doctoral thesis in philosophy.
+• Doctoral dissertation in philosophy.

 • Participation in research projects:

-• Administrative responsibilities, research, and promotion:
+• Administrative responsibilities, research, and outreach:

-• Coordination ofTU Ethics and Care Relationships"TU for the Master's degree in "Chronic Diseases and Society" (M2).
+• Coordination ofTU Ethics and Care Relationships” in the Master’s program “Chronic Diseases and Society” (M2).

 Books

-• Essay on Adorno, Payot, coll.
-"Critique of Politics," 2010 (656 pages).
+• Essay on Adorno, Payot, “Critique of Politics” series, 2010 (656 pages).

 • Adorno.
-Language and Reification, PUF, coll.
-"Philosophies," 2004 (128 pages); Spanish translation: Adorno.
+Language and Reification, PUF, “Philosophies” series, 2004 (128 pages); Spanish translation: Adorno.
 Lenguaje y reificación, trans.
 V. Ackerman, Buenos Aires, Ediciones Nueva Visión, 2005.

 • Translations